wp-plugins/wf-cookie-consent/readme.txt

 == Changelog ==

+= 0.9.1 =
+Improved compatibility with Polylang and WPML.

 = 0.9.0 =
-Bugfix: For website using earlier versions of WPML.
+Bugfix: For websites using earlier versions of WPML.

 = 0.8.9 =
 Bugfix: Include js file.